With enticing starting salaries and huge commission-earning potential take a look at the skills you'll need to become a successful salesperson

 You'll suffer all manner of rejections by prospective customers throughout your career, and so you'll require a high level of confidence, positivity and tenacity.

 Having this unwavering faith in yourself and the product you're pitching, all in the face of resistance and rejection, is vital.
-Chet Patel, managing director, Commercial, Global, BT, says the best sales people remain self-assured.
+Chet Patel, chief commercial officer, MD, Technology, Life Sciences & Business Services and President, Americas, BT says the best sales people remain self-assured.

 'You need to be able to transfer belief in yourself and your product to the customer if you're going to be successful,' he says.
 'But never, ever confuse confidence with arrogance.'

 2. Resilience - communicating with conviction

 Chet also believes that reacting positively to knock-backs is essential.
 Each sale can be full of obstacles, so you must have the belief to overcome any challenges thrown your way.
 'You may have put a lot of time and effort into trying to land a deal, but it didn't work out,' he adds.
 'You have to be resilient and dust yourself off, and believe that you will land the next one.'

 Communicating with conviction can help transmit your passion for sales in an interview.
 Researching the industry, the company and the role will allow you to emphasise how your strengths and experiences make you the ideal candidate.